-Peel and slice bananas into rounds
+First peel and slice bananas into rounds.

-Place on a parchment lined baking tray and pop in freezer.
+Next, place on a parchment lined baking tray and pop in freezer.

 Flash freeze for at least an hour or until frozen.
 This will help keep the bananas from sticking together when you store them.

-Place in desired container.
-I like to just use freezer bags for convenience and space, but if plastic isn’t your thing, feel free to use something else.
+After frozen, place in desired container.
+I like to just use freezer bags for convenience and space, but if plastic isn't your thing, feel free to use something else.

-Label container with how many bananas you have in the bag.
+Lastly, label container with how many bananas you have in the bag.

 Now when you want to use them, you can keep them frozen for a smoothie or banana bites.
 Alternatively, if you are using them in a baked good, like banana bread, let the bananas thaw before using them in your recipe.